I remember when I turned 20 years old.

 The funny thing is… we don’t get more time.
-We only get a certain allotted amount.
-When we use it up… it’s up.
+Once it’s gone, it’s gone.
 Greg Plitt said it best:

 “The thing about good enough is we don’t know about what good enough is.
 We don’t know until the nth hour, the final hour, when everything is on the line.
 That’s when we find out if that’s enough.
 And if we come up short – man…doesn’t that suck.”